Quelling the People

 Quelling the People: The Military Suppression of the Beijing Democracy Movement is a history book which investigates the conflict between the Chinese democracy movement in Beijing and the communist-controlled People's Liberation Army, culminating in the 1989 Tiananmen Square protests and massacre in Beijing.

-The book is written by Timothy Brook, a distinguished Canadian historian who specializes in the study of China.
+The book is written by Timothy Brook, a Canadian historian who specializes in the study of China.

 Synopsis

 Quelling the People investigates the conflict between the Chinese democracy movement in Beijing, China and the Communist Party-controlled People's Liberation Army.
 The democracy movement began during the Beijing Spring in 1978 and the conflict culminated in a mass confrontation between the citizens of Beijing and the People's Liberation Army at Tiananmen Square in June 1989.
 The immediate conflict at Tiananmen Square was brought to an end by the People's Liberation Army which used force, causing the death of hundreds of civilians.
 The massacre was followed by a "media silence" and the suppression of the democracy movement.

 In the book, which centres around a "detailed reconstruction of the Tiananmen Square massacre on June 3 and 4, 1989," the author examines the confusion of, and mistakes made by, the Chinese authorities, as well as the role of the "Tank Man", the civilian who famously stood his ground in front of a column of four army tanks that were leaving Tiananmen Square.